kdnfgc/gruvbox-material-geany/README.md

 # gruvbox-material-geany
-The Gruvbox-Material theme for Geany.
+A port of [Gruvbox Material] (https://github.com/sainnhe/gruvbox-material) theme for Geany.

 # Installation
 In order to use: